keeganmjgreen/python-cluedo/README.md

 # This is `python-cluedo` 🕵️

 The `python-cluedo` suite is software for the 70-year-old board game Cluedo (Clue in North America).
-It is written in Python (because why the heck else would its name start with "Py") and it includes the following components:
+The Python implementation includes the following components:

 1. The powerful Cluedo bot.
 2. The Cluedo game simulator.